Dodecahedron Book Report - Perfect for Book Week

 This dodecahedron template is the perfect book report scaffold!

-Not only a rigorous reading and writing resource, it also makes a gorgeous 3D display you can hang up in your classroom!
+Not only is it a rigorous reading and writing resource, but it also makes a gorgeous 3D display you can hang in your classroom.

 - This is the PERFECT classroom display for Book Week or Open Day!

-- All comprehension activities can be used with any fiction text, so it’s a lifelong resource!
+- All comprehension activities can be used with any fiction text, making it a lifelong resource!

-- This is a great resource to structure your class novel study, and could be completed over several weeks while the class enjoys listening to the story.
+- This is a great resource to structure your class novel study and can be completed over several weeks while students enjoy listening to the story.

 What's Included?